TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

     shouldn't you consider?

--   What is your process in reviewing something from someone else to find the flaws, find points of improvement, design your future experiments?
+-   What is your process in reviewing something from someone else to find the flaws, find points of improvement, and designing your future experiments?

 -   How do you think about your own work?
 How do you think about others